kjhosein/kjh-blog/content/cloud-experience.md

 This is a sampling of some of the projects I’ve completed in the past 10+ years.
 Most of the following projects were done for large enterprises and Fortune 500 companies.

-- Designed and built out a startup's application infrastructure in AWS from scratch.
-This was prior to the days of tools such as Landing Zone, Control Tower, or the rise of Terraform.

-- Designed and built a foundational multi-account architecture in AWS using Infrastructure as Code tooling (Terraform), configuration management (Puppet), and automation (scripting in Bash, Python, etc.).
+- Designed and built a startup's foundational multi-account architecture in AWS using Infrastructure as Code tooling (CloudFormation & Troposphere), configuration management (Puppet), and automation (scripting in Bash, Python, etc.).
 This was prior to landing zone or Control Tower solutions being commonly available.

 - Built automation (in Python) to extract data from Excel spreadsheets and generate Terraform variables files that plugged into Terraform templates that could take an unknown # of elements (i.e. 3 EC2 instances, 2 S3 buckets and 0 RDS databases).
 This code was built prior to Terraform having looping capabilities.
   Built similar automation targeting a wide set of core native services in both AWS and Azure.